w-jablonski/double_podium/README.md

 ### NAV layer
 <img width="700" alt="nav" src="https://github.com/user-attachments/assets/0f149942-9b77-4bf9-a0ff-ec92b1470a47" />

 Activated by holding any of the two keys.
 These also register Ctrl to modify mouse events and any keys outside of this layer.
-Holding Space key in addition to these *drops* the NAV layer, making the keys act as pure Ctrl.
+Holding Space key in addition to these *drops* the NAV layer, making the keys act as plain Ctrl.
 I am actually not using the right Ctrl a lot — it might get replaced by a Space key.

 The left part features some common shortcuts placed at — or close to — where they are in the QWERTY layout. ```Ctrl+Z``` is pressed by stacking the ring finger on top of the pinkie.
 For this to be comfortable the two keycaps differ in height.